supere989/deltachat-mcp/README.md

 ```

 That's it!
 The setup script will:
-- ✅ Configure your Delta Chat credentials
+- ✅ **Auto-detect existing Delta Chat credentials** from your local installation
 - ✅ Install all dependencies
 - ✅ Create Windsurf configuration
 - ✅ Generate launcher script